laravel/docs/packages.md

 <a name="service-providers"></a>
 ## Service Providers

 Service providers are simply bootstrap classes for packages.
-By default, they contain a single method: `register`.
-Within this method you may do anything you like: include a routes file, register bindings in the IoC container, attach to events, or anything else you wish to do.
+By default, they contain two methods: `boot` and `register`.
+Within these methods you may do anything you like: include a routes file, register bindings in the IoC container, attach to events, or anything else you wish to do.

+The `register` method is called immediately when the service provider is registered, while the `boot` command is only called right before a request is routed.
+So, if actions in your service provider rely on another service provider already being registered, or you are overriding services bound by another provider, you should use the `boot` method.

-When creating a package using the `workbench`, the `register` command will already contain one action:
+When creating a package using the `workbench`, the `boot` command will already contain one action:

 	$this->package('vendor/package');